-15 June, 2021For the fifth time, union rights violations in Kazakhstan were in focus at the ILO Committee on the Application of Standards during the International Labour Conference.
+15 June, 2021For the fourth time, union rights violations in Kazakhstan were in focus at the ILO Committee on the Application of Standards during the International Labour Conference.

 Responding to past recommendations of the Committee of Experts and bringing legislation in line with ILO Convention 87 on freedom of association, ratified by Kazakhstan in 2000, Kazakhstan adjusted some of its laws in 2020.